Mixing times of data-augmentation Gibbs samplers for high-dimensional probit regression: The role of the intercept (and unbalanced data)

-for some universal constant $d >0$. \end{prop} \begin{remark} Proposition \ref{prop:lower_bound_KL} is inspired by results in \cite{johndrow2019mcmc}, which prove that $\PDA$ with imbalanced data and intercept only mixes slowly as $n$ increases.
-In particular we improve Theorem $3.2$ therein, which would imply a lower bound of order $\sqrt{n}$ instead of $n$ (ignoring logarithmic terms). \end{remark} The proof of Proposition \ref{prop:lower_bound_KL} relies on showing that Var$(\beta_1 \mid z) = 1/(c+n)= \sO(n^{-1})$ for every $z$ while $\text{Var}_\pi(\beta_1)=\sO(1)$ in the imbalanced case as $n\to\infty$.
-It then follows, by classical Markov chain theory results, that $n$ iterations are needed for the chain to mix.
+for a universal constant $d' >0$ and all $\epsilon>0$. \end{enumerate} \end{proposition} \begin{remark} Proposition \ref{prop:lower_bound_KL} is inspired by results in \cite{johndrow2019mcmc}, which prove that $\PDA$ with imbalanced data and intercept only mixes slowly as $n$ increases.
+In particular Theorem $3.2$ therein implies a lower bound of order $\sqrt{n}$ on the mixing times in Total variation distance.
+Here we improve this to order $n$ (ignoring logarithmic terms) by passing to the $\chi^2$ divergence. \end{remark} The proof of Proposition \ref{prop:lower_bound_KL} relies on showing that Var$(\beta_1 \mid z) = \sO(n^{-1})$ for every $z$ while $\text{Var}_\pi(\beta_1)=\sO(1)$ in the imbalanced case as $n\to\infty$.
+Part $(i)$ then shows that in the worst case $\PDA$ reduces the entropy by a factor of $1/n$ in one iteration, suggesting that $\sO(n)$ iterations may be needed to reach stationarity; this is confirmed in part $(ii)$, which provides matching lower and upper bounds on mixing times in $\chi^2$ divergence.

 In order to solve this issue, we consider a simple modification of Algorithm \ref{alg:PDA}, where an additional Metropolis update of $\beta_1$ from $\pi(\beta_1 \mid \beta_{-1})$ is included before updating $z$: see Algorithm \ref{alg:PDA2} for the pseudocode.
-The resulting algorithm is still $\pi(z,\beta)$-invariant (as, for example, it can be interpreted as a instance of partially-collapsed Gibbs Sampler \citep{van2008partially}).
-Note that the additional update of $\beta_1$ is invariant with respect to $\pi(\beta_1 \mid \beta_{-1})$, which we expect to have $\sO(1)$ variance in the imbalanced case, instead of $\pi(\beta_1\mid z)$, which has always $\sO(1/n)$ variance.
+The resulting algorithm is still $\pi(z,\beta)$-invariant (as, for example, it can be interpreted as an instance of partially-collapsed Gibbs sampler \citep{van2008partially}).
+Note that the additional update of $\beta_1$ is invariant with respect to $\pi(\beta_1 \mid \beta_{-1})$, which we expect to have $\sO(1)$ variance in the imbalanced case, instead of $\pi(\beta_1\mid z)$, which has always $\sO(n^{-1})$ variance.
 This modification (which recalls the one proposed in \cite{johndrow2019mcmc} for $p = 1$) is shown empirically to mix fast in both balanced and imbalanced settings in Section \ref{sec:simulation}.
 Alternative solutions have been explored in the literature, such as interweaving strategies \citep{yu2011center} and parameter expansions \citep{zens2024ultimate}, which we also expect to be effective in solving the same issue.